mshded/SMILES-HALLUCINATION-DETECTION/SOLUTION.md

 This means that the MLP can fit the small labelled dataset very well, but the probability ranking quality on held-out splits is limited.

-This is not surprising because:
+The model has such behavior because:

 1. the labelled dataset is small;
 2. the class distribution is imbalanced;
 3. the majority baseline is already strong, especially in F1;
 4. hidden-state features are high-dimensional relative to the number of labelled examples.

-Despite this, the final solution was selected because it improves the primary hard-label metric, accuracy, while also slightly improving F1 over the majority baseline.

 ---

-## 11. Final Submitted Configuration
+## 10. Final Configuration

-The final submitted configuration is:

 ```text
 aggregation.py: